tmalsburg/chamois/README.md

 Chamois is a Python application that aims to make eye-tracking experiments on reading behavior as easy as possible.
 The focus is on stimulus presentation and recording of user responses.
 Chamois doesn’t support any particular eye-tracker out of the box.
 But it is relatively easy to make it work with any eye-tracker that has a Python API.
 Over time, examples for various eye-trackers will be included in this repository which can then be used as templates.

-Current status: I wrote Chamois for my own lab and share it without any warranty.
+**Current status:** I wrote Chamois for my own lab and share it without any warranty.
 It largely works, but is still in early stages of development may have some rough edges.

-Key features:
+**Key features:**
-- Chamois is inspired by Ibex: Configuration and data format are similar but much simpler.
+- Chamois is inspired by Ibex: Configuration and data format are similar but simpler.
+- Aims to implement all the usual best-practices, so that users don’t have to reinvent the wheel.
 - Support for Latin square designs.
 Just drop your sentences and you’re good to go.
-- Can be combined with most eye-trackers via PyGaze.
-Direct use of manufacturer APIs such as pylink and pypixx is possible, too.
+- Chamois is eye-tracker agnostic and can be combined with almost any eye-tracking system via [PyGaze](https://www.pygaze.org/).
+Using manufacturer APIs such as pylink and pypixx is of course also possible.
 - Runs on Linux, MacOS, and Windows.
 Only dependency is [PySimpleGui](https://www.pysimplegui.org).
-- With only around 300 lines of code, Chamois is easy to hack even for users with only basic Python knowledge.
+- With only around 300 lines of code, Chamois is easy to hack and extend even for users with only basic Python knowledge.

 # Demo experiment

+Below is the code for a very simple experiment with 3 items, 2 conditions, 2 fillers, no practice sentences.

 ## Stimuli